IHaskell/ihaskell-notebook/README.md

  , 0.0, 0.0, 1.0 ]
 ~~~

 Sadly, this doesn't work quite as frictionlessly as we would like.
-The first time you run the notebook, the packages will be installed, but then the kernel not load them.
+The first time you run the notebook the packages will be installed, but then the kernel will not load them.
 You must <kbd>⭮</kbd> restart the kernel to load the newly-installed packages.

 ## Local Stack Projects